ZanzyTHEbar/Almanac/README.md

 ## WHAT IS THIS PROJECT

 This project is dedicated to designing a sleak and platform agnostic locally hosted webserver for displaying, interacting, and syncing data across Microsoft services.
-With the intention
+With the intention of user-friendly and minimalistic.

 ![Example]()